Detailed guides to painful problems, treatments & more

 So, what does get across the skin?
 Because obviously some things do

 The skin is not a perfect barrier to all substances in all ways, which is obvious because of medicinal patches and creams, allergic reactions, and contact poisons.
-Some things do indeed get past that fibrous, fatty outer layer to interact with the living cells beneath, or even into the interstitial fluids and blood stream.
-How do they do it?
+So some things do indeed get past that fibrous, fatty outer layer to interact with the living cells beneath, and some even go straight into the cells without an invitation (no receptor, no active transport).
+For instance, DMSO (dimethyl sulfoxide), the industrial solvent and pain nostrum, diffuses not only through the skin, but passes through cell membranes like they aren’t even there, and so it quickly spreads through the whole body.
+For this reasons, it is used in drug patches to aid absorption — though there are trials showing that the “carrying” part doesn’t necessarily help.27

 I’m sure we can just stop there.
 There’s probably no debate or uncertainty about this, probably no other obscure and technical chemistry considerations.
 The magnesium is small enough to get through, case closed.